-Ease-of-access is a true double-edged sword.
+Ease of access is a true double-edged sword.
 Like all powerful technologies, free WiFi (public WiFi in particular) can be easily exploited.
-You may have read about attacks on publicly accessible WiFi networks, yet studies show that more than 70% of participants admit to accessing their personal email through public WiFi.
+You may have read about attacks on publicly accessible WiFi networks, yet studies show that more than 70% of participants admit to accessing their personal email through public WiFi. free wifi

 If it seems too good to be true, it probably is.